marcelengelmann/SodaDungeon2Tool/README.md

 * Notify On Finish: Will Notify you with a Beep-Sound, once your current Run finished
 * Number Of Notifications: The number of Beep-Sounds you will hear
 * Shutdown On Finish: Shuts the computer down when the current run ended
+* Notification Sound: Change the notification sound
+* Notification Volume: Edit the voume of the notification sound
 ## How it works
 ![HowItWorks](https://raw.githubusercontent.com/Death-Truction/SodaDungeon2Tool/master/Images/HowItWorks.png)